aesara-devs/aesara/doc/extending/graph_rewriting.rst

 you can put ``None`` in the returned list to remove it.

-In order to apply the local optimizer we can use it in conjunction with a :class:`NavigatorOptimizer`.
-Basically, a :class:`NavigatorOptimizer` is a global optimizer that loops through all nodes in the graph (or a well-defined subset of them) and applies one or several local optimizers.
+In order to apply the local optimizer we can use it in conjunction with a :class:`NodeProcessingGraphRewriter`.
+Basically, a :class:`NodeProcessingGraphRewriter` is a global optimizer that loops through all nodes in the graph (or a well-defined subset of them) and applies one or several local optimizers.